-The Annual General Shareholders' Meeting is held at 2.00pm on the third Friday of July at the Company's registered office or any other location in the Grand Duchy of Luxembourg specified in the notice to attend the meeting.
+The Annual General Shareholders' Meeting is held at 2.00 p.m. on 25 April at the Company's registered office or any other location in the Grand Duchy of Luxembourg specified in the notice to attend the meeting.
 If that day is not a bank business day in Luxembourg, the Annual General Meeting will be held on the following bank business day.
 Other General Meetings may be convened in accordance with the prescriptions of Luxembourg law and the Company's Articles of Association.